Change Management Models

 If teams and companies lose sight of whom their changes impact the most, then their attempts to make those changes will be for naught.
 Changing an organization is not like changing a tire; there are emotional factors to consider.

-One caveat to consider with this change management strategy is that these stages are not always sequential and that everyone can progress through them differently, so its effectiveness is not always predictive.
+One caveat to consider with this change management strategy is that these stages are not always sequential and that everyone can progress through them differently.
 As such, it can also be used to supplement other change management models for a two-fold approach.

 McKinsey 7s model